solpyro/wedding/README.md

     - [Playfair Display](https://fonts.google.com/specimen/Playfair+Display)
     - [Signika Negative](https://fonts.google.com/specimen/Signika+Negative)

+## Stage 0 - Save the date

+This should just ne the landing page and a come back soon

 ## Stage 1 - Before the wedding

 This should have basic details & a way to RSVP